travisdoor/travis.github.io/talloc.md

 ## Notes

 {: style="text-align: justify;"}
-Preallocated memory will never be returned to system automatically, you can use talloc_force_reset method (can be enabled in config.h) to free system memory and reset allocator to initial state (make sure that already allocated memory will never be used after reset).
-The memory will be returned back to system on application exit on most platforms.
+Preallocated memory will never be returned to the system automatically, you can use talloc_force_reset method (can be enabled in config.h) to free system memory and reset allocator to initial state (make sure that already allocated memory will never be used after the reset method call).
+The memory will be returned back to the system on application exit on most platforms.